-Once an individual's status is classified as "verified" in HUD's EIV system, GHURA will retain copies of documentation accepted as evidence of social security numbers.
+Once an individual's status is classified as "verified" in HUD's EIV system, GHURA will not remove and destroy copies of documentation accepted as evidence of social security numbers.

 7-II.C.
 DOCUMENTATION OF AGE

 A birth certificate or other official record of birth is the preferred form of age verification for all family members.
 For elderly family members an original document that provides evidence of the receipt of social security retirement benefits is acceptable.